kwaledesign/Coding-Standards/README.md

 : a component of a module that performs a specific function

 * Elements are context-dependant (only make sense within their parent block)
-* Keyword designating a specific element = "element-name"
-* element name must be unique within the scope of its block
+* Element name must be unique within the scope of its block
 * Elements can be repeated within a block e.g. tabs or navigation elements
 * Must have a unique name to be used within a css rule
-* Class name for an element is its block-name and element-name to maintain the elements contect, maintain control of the cascade, and avoid location-dependant selectors.
+* An element's class name includes its block-name and element-name to maintain the elements context, maintain control of the cascade, and avoid location-dependant selectors.[2]
-[2]

-Example:
-    .m-current-events--header {...}
-    .m-current-events--body {...}

 #### Submodule